 The Harper College Surgical Technology Program recognizes the importance of Bloom's Taxonomy in the development of program specific learning objectives that will allow the student to demonstrate learning acquisition within the three domains of learning, cognitive, psychomotor, and affective.
-Program specific learning objectives are consistent with the AST Core Curriculum for Surgical Technology, 6th Edition.
+Program specific learning objectives are consistent with the Association for Surgical Technology (AST) Core Curriculum for Surgical Technology, 7th Edition.